 The types of rubbish that can be composted depend on many factors.
 You'll notice this list is a bit different than most home composting lists.
 That's because our compostery can process more types of rubbish than a traditional backyard bin or heap.

-In general, here are some common examples of what you can supply for composting—and what should stay out.
-You'll find more value in focusing on the non-compostable list with the understanding that everything else that's organic can be sent along for composting!
+In general, here are some common examples of what you can supply for composting—and what must stay out.

-Due to public health regulations, we cannot accept uncooked meats (frozen, fresh, or thawed); uncooked fish, crawfish, freshwater mollusks or eels; raw eggs or raw egg liquids; or uncooked seafood.
-This includes hides, bones, and offal from abattoirs/butcheries and field dressings from game animals.
+Due to public health policy, we cannot accept uncooked meats (frozen, fresh, or thawed); uncooked fish, crawfish, freshwater mollusks or eels; raw eggs or raw egg liquids; or uncooked seafood.
+This includes hides, bones, and offal from abattoirs/butcheries and field dressings from fishing and game animals.

-We also cannot accept food waste from hospitals and other medical facilities where communicable diseases were present (e.g., the virology ward).
+We also cannot accept food waste from hospitals and other medical facilities where communicable diseases were present (e.g., food waste from the ICU).

-We do not accept dog and cat feces/litter.
+We do not accept dog, cat, or primate feces/litter.

-For safety reasons, we ask for liquids to be "drain disposed."
+For safety and weight conservation, we ask for liquids to be "drain disposed."

 -